 What are the long-term side effects of tirzepatide after 1 year?

-After 72 weeks (approximately 1 year), the most common persisting effects are constipation (6 to 17%), reduced appetite, and body composition changes (30 to 35% of weight loss from lean mass).
+After 72 weeks, the most common persisting effects are constipation (6 to 17%), reduced appetite, and body composition changes (30 to 35% of weight loss from lean mass).
 GI side effects like nausea and diarrhea resolve by week 12 in over 95% of users.
-Gallbladder disease (1 to 3%) and hair loss (telogen effluvium) may emerge after 3 to 6 months of significant weight loss.
+Gallbladder disease (1 to 3%) and telogen effluvium hair loss may emerge after 3 to 6 months of significant weight loss.
+For related side effects, see our tirzepatide headaches guide.

 Does tirzepatide cause cancer?

 No human cancer cases have been attributed to tirzepatide.
 Rodent studies showed thyroid C-cell tumors at high doses, prompting a black box warning.
 Human thyroid C-cells express far fewer GLP-1 receptors than rodent cells.
-A meta-analysis of 9 trials (9,871 participants) found no increased pancreatitis or cancer signal.
-Tirzepatide is contraindicated in patients with a personal or family history of medullary thyroid carcinoma or MEN 2.
+A meta-analysis of 9 trials (9,871 participants) found no increased pancreatitis or cancer signal (Frontiers, 2023).
+Tirzepatide is contraindicated in patients with personal or family history of medullary thyroid carcinoma or MEN 2.

 Is tirzepatide safe for long-term use?

 The SURMOUNT-1 trial (72 weeks, 2,539 participants) and SURPASS-4 (up to 104 weeks) showed an acceptable safety profile.
-Treatment discontinuation for side effects ranged from 4.3% to 7.1%.
+Treatment discontinuation for side effects ranged from 4.3% to 7.1% in SURMOUNT-1, and only 2.7% for GI reasons in the head-to-head SURMOUNT-5 trial.
 The FAERS database (65,974 reports) confirms the trial findings.
-No new safety signals emerged in real-world use.
 Ongoing cardiovascular outcomes trials will provide additional long-term data.

 Does tirzepatide cause muscle loss?

 Approximately 30 to 35% of weight lost on tirzepatide is lean mass, consistent with any caloric deficit intervention.
 For a 22.5 kg weight loss, roughly 7 to 8 kg is lean tissue.
 Resistance training (2 to 3 sessions per week) and protein intake of 1.2 to 1.6 g per kg per day preserve 50 to 80% of lean mass.
-Start both before or simultaneously with tirzepatide for maximum benefit.
+Start resistance training before or simultaneously with tirzepatide for maximum benefit.
+See our dedicated tirzepatide muscle loss article.

 What is the dropout rate due to tirzepatide side effects?

 In SURMOUNT-1, treatment discontinuation due to adverse events ranged from 4.3% (5 mg) to 7.1% (15 mg).
 In the head-to-head SURMOUNT-5 trial, only 2.7% of tirzepatide users discontinued for GI reasons, compared to 5.6% on semaglutide.
-The FAERS database shows that incorrect dose administration is the most common adverse event, suggesting many real-world issues are preventable dosing errors.
+The FAERS database identifies incorrect dose administration as the most common adverse event, suggesting many real-world issues are preventable dosing errors.

 Is tirzepatide safer than semaglutide?

-The SURMOUNT-5 head-to-head trial found tirzepatide had a lower GI-related discontinuation rate (2.7% vs 5.6%) despite producing greater weight loss (20.2% vs 13.7%).
+The SURMOUNT-5 head-to-head trial found tirzepatide had a lower GI-related discontinuation rate (2.7% vs 5.6%) despite producing greater weight loss (20.2% vs 13.7%) (NEJM, 2025).
 Both drugs share similar GI side effect types.
-Tirzepatide's dual GIP/GLP-1 mechanism may buffer GI intensity compared to GLP-1-only semaglutide.
-Long-term safety profiles are comparable, with no clear advantage for either drug on serious adverse events.
+Tirzepatide's dual GIP/GLP-1 mechanism may buffer GI intensity.
+Long-term serious adverse event profiles are comparable between both drugs.

 Does tirzepatide affect the heart?

 Cardiovascular data is reassuring.
-SURPASS-4 showed a hazard ratio of 0.74 for MACE-4 (95% CI 0.51 to 1.08), trending toward cardiovascular benefit.
-The FAERS database found no disproportionate signals for heart failure, atrial fibrillation, or ischemic events.
+SURPASS-4 showed a hazard ratio of 0.74 for MACE-4 (95% CI 0.51 to 1.08), trending toward cardiovascular benefit (Lancet, 2021).
+FAERS found no disproportionate signals for heart failure, atrial fibrillation, or ischemic events.
 SURMOUNT-5 showed a 2.4% reduction in 10-year CVD risk with tirzepatide.
 The definitive SURPASS-CVOT trial is ongoing.

 The Bottom Line